kataw/kataw/src/parser/README.md

 ## Kataw parser

 This files and folders contains the Kataw parser.
-It's developed for performance, and emits an ECMAScript friendly "hybrid" CST.
+It's developed for performance, and emits an ECMAScript friendly CST.

 - The NodeFlags contains the CST info.